jihyechoi77/malade/README.md

 > Is drug category X associated with adverse event Y?

-For example, "Do ACE inhibitors cause angiodema?".
+For example, "Do ACE inhibitors cause angioedema?".

 <p align="center">
     <br>